atritch/Twitchtube/README.md

 - **Download Videos**: Use `yt-dlp` to download videos locally.
 - **Upload to YouTube**: Authenticate with YouTube and upload videos.
 - **Manage Playlists**: Automatically create or update playlists on YouTube based on Twitch collections.
+- **Enhanced Metadata Processing**: Automatically copy metadata such as title and description from Twitch videos to YouTube uploads.

 ## Prerequisites